adjust/android_sdk/README.md

 Upon receiving this information, Adjust will block the sharing of that specific user's data to partners and the Adjust SDK will continue to work as usual.

-### <a id="af-third-party-sharing"></a>Third-party sharing for specific users
+### <a id="af-enable-third-party-sharing"></a>Enable or re-enable third-party sharing for specific users

-You can notify Adjust when a user exercises their right to change data sharing with partners for marketing purposes, but they allow data sharing for statistical purposes.

-Call the following method to instruct the Adjust SDK to communicate the user's choice to change data sharing, to the Adjust backend:
+Call the following method to instruct the Adjust SDK to communicate the user's choice to share data or change data sharing, to the Adjust backend:

 <table>
 <tr>